Live Shipping Estimates - Available Right Now

 In Washington, permits are required for loads more than 14 feet high, 8.5 feet wide, 40 feet long, or for single units weighing more than 80,000 pounds.
 These permits can be obtained from the Washington State Department of Transportation (WSDOT) or authorized agents, with some eligible for self-issuance.
 Specific regulations also apply to superloads, travel during daylight hours, and safety equipment requirements.

-Transporting a container
+Loading a container

 (888) 730-2951

-FAQs About Shipping Container Transport in Washington by Category
+Washington Shipping Container Transport FAQs by Category

 Shipping container transport in Washington costs between $2.65 and $3.00 per mile and typically requires specialized trailers for 20ft or 40ft units.
 Important logistics include securing permits, keeping load weights under 30,000 lbs, and verifying delivery site accessibility.